TO GOD BE THE GLORY

 12 months

-REMI is the delegated municipal electrical inspection department for providing electrical permitting & inspections in the following Municipalities
+REMI is the delegated municipal electrical inspection department for providing electrical permitting & inspections in the following Municipalities and Counties

 City of Amery – Polk County